Nexusoft/NexusInterface/docs/Modules/README.md

 After your repository is initialized, the first thing you should do is to add your in-development module to the wallet so that you can see your results live on the wallet while you developing.
 Enable Developer mode if you haven't (in Settings/Application), go to Settings/Modules, click "Add a development module" link, and select your module repository folder.

 A development version of your module will appear on the wallet.
 But it won't be working yet, in your module repository folder, you need to run `npm run dev` to start the local development server.
 Now open the module on the wallet, you should see it working.
+Everytime you save your code with some changes, your module will automatically reload so that you can review the changes immediately.
+WebView works like a separate web browser so it has a separate Developer Tools, you can open it with "View/Toggle Module's Developer Tools" menu.

 Now you can start to replace the example UI components and logic with your own code and add more cool stuffs.